The study also provides an informative look at the changing role of today's IPs. The table below summarizes how today's IPs spend their time:

 NDM-1 is a gene that makes bacteria highly resistant to many classes of antibiotics.
 The bacteria originated in India, where unregulated use of antibiotics is common.
 The MGH patient had recently traveled to India, had spent time in a hospital there, and was undergoing cancer treatment at MGH when the bug was discovered.
 Two other cases have also been identified in California and in Illinois.

 During a recent visit to Toronto hospitals, I learned firsthand how the SARS outbreak affected infection prevention departments specifically and health care workers in general.
 I decided to do some background research on the outbreak and picked up Thomas Abraham’s Twenty-First Century Plague: The Story of SARS.
 It’s a quick read at 176 pages and takes the reader from SARS’ origins in southern China, tracking the disease step-by-step as it emerges in major cities, spreads internationally, and is eventually thwarted by the efforts of the global health community led by the World Health Organization.
 Some highlights include: the unusual transmission of SARS via bathroom drains and apartment building plumbing, how health care workers risked and lost their lives to control infections, and how network-enabled collaboration helped spread successful prevention strategies just in time.
+Lately, there has been a lot of buzz on using social networks to change

 health behavior.
 Ron blogged earlier about Nicholas Christakis' book